 Mr. White entered into a consulting contract with the Company dated October 6, 2017.
-Ms. Li entered into a consulting contract with the Company dated November 2, 2017.
+Ms. Li entered into a consulting contract with the Company from November 2, 2017 to December 31, 2020.
+On January 1, 2021, Ms. Li entered into an employment agreement with the Company.
 Mr. Kiernan entered an employment contract with the Company on October 7, 2017.
-Mr. Beggerow entered into a consulting contract with the Company from October 23, 2017 to May 31, 2018 and then entered into an employment contract with the Company dated June 1, 2018.
-Mr. Kebe entered into a consulting contract with the Company dated August 1, 2019.
+Mr. Stewart entered in an employment agreement with the Company on June 1, 2021.
+Mr. Schwengler entered into an employment agreement with the Company dated June 1, 2022.
 The consulting and employment agreements prescribe the terms of consulting/employment for each of Messrs.
-White, Kiernan, Beggerow, Kebe and Ms. Li set out their base consulting fees or salary and eligibility for incentive-based awards (annual discretionary bonus and equity incentive grants).
+White, Kiernan, Schwengler, Stewart and Ms. Li set out their base consulting fees or salary and eligibility for incentive-based awards (annual discretionary bonus and equity incentive grants).

-The annual salary of each of Mr. White, Ms. Li and Mr. Kiernan are reviewed annually in the manner consistent with the Compensation Philosophy and Objectives and Compensation Elements below.
+The annual salary of all NEOs is reviewed annually in the manner consistent with the Compensation Philosophy and Objectives and Compensation Elements below.
 The payment of bonuses and the grants made under incentive equity plans are at the discretion of the Board and are determined in accordance with the methodology described in the Compensation Elements below.
 Each of Messrs.
-White, Kiernan, Beggerow and Ms. Li have termination and change of control benefits as describe below in Termination and Change of Control Benefits.
+White, Kiernan, Schwengler, Stewart and Ms. Li have termination and change of control benefits as describe below in Termination and Change of Control Benefits.